bnosac/udpipe/docusaurus/docs/doc5.md

     - Due to richer features
     - Allowing to select easily words which you like to plot (e.g. nouns/adjectives or the subject of the text)
     - look for co-occurrences between words which are relevant based on the POS tag
+    - look for correlations between words which are relevant based on the POS tag
 - Easy summarisation of text
     - automatic keyword detection
     - noun phrase extraction or chunking